First Fruits

-In ancient Greece
+Greece

 In Classical Athens the First Fruits were called an offering of aparche.
 Except during times of war, this would be a major source of funds for the temples of the Eleusinian goddesses, Demeter and Kore.
 Much of the agricultural offering was sold by the temple with the proceeds being used to pay for the daily upkeep of the temple complex.
 Under Pericles' rule, it became a way of extending Athens' power.
 The Demos or voting citizens would control the operation of the temple by elected boards.
 During times of war or for other necessity the Demos would borrow money from the treasury of the temple.
 Neighboring cities under Athens' control were required to give offerings from their harvests.
 This served to enrich Athens and extend her power.

 Much of this was shown in the temple reports which were carved in stone when the governing body (called the epistatai) of the temple changed hands.
 In the stone IG I3 386-387 it can be seen how the finances of the Eleusinian temples worked.
 Doctor Maureen B. Cavanaugh who translated stone IG I3 386–387, argues that there were heavy implications of the funding realized from the First Fruits donations to the temple, in particular that it brought significant impact on Athenian power.
 This is noted in a loan cited in the stone record, of over 20,000 silver drachmas to the city.